 (The church pictured in the late 1700s; photo courtesy of the Rijksmuseum)

-The location goes back even further, having once been the palace of the Duke of Austria from the middle of the 12th century, then the mint when the court moved to the Hofburg.
+The location goes back even further, having once been the palace of the Duke of Austria from the middle of the 12th century and then the mint when the court moved to the Hofburg.

 The baroque treatment is best seen in that huge façade with its various statues, completed around 1662.